 Some will love it and others will turn their nose up at the thought of having to drink one.

 It is always funny to me how dramatically different the opinions and reactions towards home-brew vary from person to person.
-And the reason for this obviously depends on their experience with it.
+And the reason

 I was having a few pours just the other day with a few guys and the topic of home brewed beers came up and one guy immediately talked about how much he loved them and the other well you could tell he was not quite as enthusiastic as the first to say the least.